 Elle joined NCTRC in 2017 as a PATH certified therapeutic riding instructor.
 She holds a Master’s degree in Equine Nutrition from NCSU and a Bachelor’s degree in Horse Science from Middle Tennessee State University.
 Elle has taught riding in several southern states and Michigan, and has taught locally since 2013, focusing on dressage, jumping, and behavior-based horsemanship.
-She also teaches at Horse & Buddy Therapeutic Riding in New Hill, and around the Triangle as an independent instructor.
 She is excited to be a part of a dynamic and knowledgeable team at NCTRC.

 Special Projects, Instructor

-Laura joined NCTRC’s staff in 2016 as the summer camp’s Assistant Director, and is a PATH-certified therapeutic riding instructor.
-She graduated from UNC Greensboro in 2015 with a bachelor’s degree in Psychology with a minor in American Sign Language and Deaf studies.
-Laura is now working to complete a graduate program at UNC Charlotte in Special Education Adapted Curriculum.
-Laura is excited to have the opportunity to work with all of the children at NCTRC’s summer camp!
+Laura joined NCTRC’s staff in 2016 as the summer camp’s Assistant Director, and is certified by PATH as a therapeutic riding instructor and Equine Specialist in Mental Health and Learning.
+She graduated from UNC Greensboro in 2015 with a bachelor’s degree in Psychology with a minor in American Sign Language and Deaf studies, and is currently enrolled in the Computer Aided Drafting program at Alamance Community College.

 Instructor, Equine Specialist in Mental Health and Learning